SynergyAddons/synergy-addons/README.md

 # Synergy Addons v3.0.0

-# Note: Synergy Addons is no longer receiving support.
-While this should not effect current use, do not expect any new features to be introduced.

 ## LEGAL NOTICE: The plugin is in no way affiliated with Edupoint, nor should it be considered a project endorsed by Edupoint.